atmulyana/react-packages/docs/sortable-list/index.md

 ### Using *state* variable to make the order of items persistent
-If we use the example above, the order of items will be reverted to the beginning order when the component is re-rendered.
+If we use the example above, the order of items will be reverted to the beginning order when the component containing `SortableList` is re-rendered.
 To make the order persistent, we must use a *state* variable as the following example:
 ```typescript
 import React from 'react';
 import SortableList, {type SortableChildren} from '@react-packages/sortable-list';